olexandr-konovalov/gnu/README.md

 As we see, currently there is no uniform access to the calculation of gnu(n) in GAP even in the case when it is feasible, since one has to call different functions in a different way, dependently on n.
+Even finding all known gnu(n) for a list of integers with `NrSmallGroups` is not straightforward, since GAP enters a break loop when the library of groups of order n is not available.
 Also, these data are accessible only from within the working GAP installation.
 Furthermore, users who calculate new values of gnu(n) have no easy way to share their data to make them accessible to others.
 Finally, there is no provenance of the data, i.e. storing who calculated them and when, using which hardware and which versions of GAP and relevant packages, and how much memory and runtime were needed.
-These missing details also hinder verification of the results, since one does not know in avance which resources should be dedicated to rerun the experiment.
+These missing details also hinder verification of the results, since one does not know in advance which resources should be dedicated to rerun the experiment.

 The Gnu package addresses these problems by:
 - Providing uniform access to the calculation of gnu(n) using a single function.